zimtsui/coroutine-locks/README.md

 ## Condition variable

-In multi-coroutine programming, a mutex is optional because event loop cannot be switched between the conditional and the `wait`.
+In multi-coroutine programming, a mutex is optional because event loop cannot be switched between the condition checking and the `wait`.

 ```ts
 import { ConditionVariable, Mutex } from 'coroutine-locks';